Jacob-A-Scott/Personal-Website/_posts/2020-05-22-A-Post-From-My-Old-Site.md

 ---
 layout: post
-title: A Post From My Old Site
+title: "A Post From My Old Site"
 description: '"Wrangling and Regression Modeling of Scraped Zillow Listings".
 An example from my early learning days back in 2020, that was hosted on my deprecated site.
 Shows an end-to-end project with scraping web data, collating and processing it, and analyzing it for rough prediction.'
 date: 2020-05-22
-image: "images/home.jpg"
+image: "/images/home.jpg"
-tags: [scraping, machine learning, regression]
+tags:
+  - "scraping"
+  - "ml"
+  - "regression"
 ---
 ## 2023 Update:
 This is a post that I originally published on my since-deprecated personal site in 2020.
 It is from about 3.5 years ago at the time of this update, before the bulk of my graduate studies and work experience.
 It really takes some time on the anvil to internalize and understand the _important_ underpinning disciplines in data science.
 And even then, you'll never be done!
 The more you know, the less you know, you know?